Google Analytics eCommerce: The Ultimate Step by Step Guide

 To access the Real-Time report sign in to your Google Analytics Account and on the sidebar menu click on REAL-TIME and then Overview.

-On the Overview tab, you’re able to monitor exactly how many people are on your website as well what are they currently looking at.
+On the Overview tab, you’re able to monitor exactly how many people are on your website as well as what are they currently looking at.

 As you can see in the screenshot above on the Top Active Pages we can clearly see that a user is hanging out on the homepage while another is checking out a product from our shop.